Text Fine-Tuning Templates

 }

-• The inference_mode key specifies whether the model is being configured for inference mode.
-Setting it to false suggests that the model is not being optimized specifically for inference, but rather for training or fine-tuning.
+suggests that the model is not being optimized specifically for inference, but rather for training or fine-tuning. - The

-• The lora_alpha key specifies the dimensionality of the latent vectors used for adaptation, potentially impacting training efficiency and model performance.
-A higher value might lead to better fine-tuning but also require more memory.
+key specifies the dimensionality of the latent vectors used for adaptation, potentially impacting training efficiency and model performance.
+A higher value might lead to better fine-tuning but also require more memory. - The

-• The lora_dropout key specifies the dropout rate applied during training.
+key specifies the dropout rate applied during training.
 Dropout is a regularization technique that helps prevent overfitting by randomly dropping connections between neurons.
-This value sets the probability of dropping out a latent vector element during training.
+This value sets the probability of dropping out a latent vector element during training. - The

-• The r key specifies the rank of the low-rank adaptation matrices.
-It influences the number of parameters to be used and potentially impacts training efficiency and performance.
+key specifies the rank of the low-rank adaptation matrices.
+It influences the number of parameters to be used and potentially impacts training efficiency and performance. - The

 Tokenizer config